Top 10 red cabbage recipes

 A head of seasonal cabbage goes a long way.
-Put it to good use with one of our delicious recipes.
+Learn how to prepare and cook red cabbage with one of our delicious recipes.

 Red cabbage can handle heavy flavours.
 This braised side dish teams it with star anise, soy sauce and ginger.
 It’s a great alternative dish for the Christmas dinner table.

-Enjoy all the flavours of everyone’s favourite festive tipple in this superheathy side.
+Enjoy all the flavours of everyone’s favourite festive tipple in this heathy side.
 Snuggle a clove-studded clementine into your cabbage during cooking for some real winter warmth.

 This vibrant side requires no cooking.
-It works particularly well on a buffet table situated in close proximity to a homemade ham.
+It works particularly well on a buffet table next to a homemade ham.

-Apples and red cabbage are natural partners.
-This braised dish is laced with cinnamon and bay leaves too.
+Apples and red cabbage are perfect partners.
+This braised dish is laced with cinnamon and bay leaves, too.

 Is red cabbage a must for you during the festive season?
 How do you like to serve it?
 We have more suggestions in our recipe collection.